2026 Tax Year · Canadian Realtors

 Answer capsule

-Self-employed agents get an extra 6 weeks to file their T1 return, but any balance owing must still be paid by April 30.
-If you owe $10,000 and pay on June 15, the CRA charges interest on that balance for 46 days.
+Self-employed agents get an extra 6 weeks to file their T1 return, but any balance owing is still due by April 30[1].
+If $10,000 is owed and paid on June 15, the CRA charges interest on that balance for 46 days.

 HST registration kicks in at $30,000 gross commission